hvoss-techfak/AutoForge/README.md

 ## Acknowledgements

 First and foremost:
-- [Hueforge](https://shop.thehueforge.com/) for providing the filament data and inspiration for this project.
+- [Hueforge](https://shop.thehueforge.com/) for providing the inspiration for this project.
 Without it, this project would not have been possible.

 AutoForge makes use of several open source libraries: